gautamottur/gautamottur.github.io/research/index.md

 ### _Conventionalization of directive markers in sign languages_ (joint work with Marianthi Koraka and the Göttingen sign lab)

 #### **Research questions:**
-  * What strategies do **sign languages** use to mark directives, and how do such strategy evolve?
+  * What strategies do **sign languages** use to mark directives, and how do such strategies evolve?
   * What is the distribution of labour between syntax, semantics, and pragmatics in these constructions?

 #### **Recent work:**